 Due to the complex nature of dedicated wiring, it is inevitable that is more expensive than universal wiring.

 This cost is anywhere between £25 and £600 more depending on the vehicle.
 Although in most cases the additional cost is less than £250.

 You can find the exact cost and options available for your vehicle by using our registration number search.

 Vehicle warranty protected

 Parking aids disabled while towing

 Software update by dealer may be required

-The extra cost is justified because the wiring is installed as the vehicle manufacturer intended it to be fitted, it means that your warranty won't be affected.
+The extra cost is justified because the wiring is installed as the vehicle manufacturer intended it to be fitted, which means that your warranty won't be affected.

 Trailer Stability Control

 It is important to note, however, that some vehicles require a software update from the dealer to activate these features after the wiring is installed.
-We use both Autologic diagnostic tools, and Westfalia Autocode tools to re-program vehicles when we install vehicle specific wiring, and in 95% of cars we can do the software update for you free of charge.
-In some cases the car would have to have the software update at the dealer.
-This can usually be done next time the car is in for a service, but in a few cases the towbar wiring won't work at all until the software update is done.
+We use both Autologic diagnostic tools, and Westfalia Autocode tools to re-program vehicles when we install vehicle-specific wiring, and in 95% of cars, we can do the software update for you free of charge.
+In some cases, the car would have to have the software updated at the dealer.
+This can usually be done next time the car is in for a service, but in a few cases, the towbar wiring won't work at all until the software updated is done.